Code MedDRA Terms

 MedDRA Auto-Code Field

-The following image shows the combined MedDRA auto-code field, which combines the reported field and MedDRA term field:
+The following image shows an example of the MedDRA auto-code field, which combines the Reported field and MedDRA term field:

 Auto-Code Field